Einstein Cross (QSO J2240+0321)

 Physical Properties

 QSO J2240+0321 is a gravitationally lensed quasar which lies behind the nucleus of the spiral galaxy Z 378-15.
 The mass of the much closer galaxy (z = 0.0386, approximately 400 million light years) is bending the light, causing a lens-like effect resulting in 4 distinct images of the same more distant quasar at z = 1.695 (distance approximately 8 billion light-years).
-The four images have an angular separation of 1.6 arcseconds and undergo color and brightness variations with a time scale of only a day or so.
+The four images have an angular separation of 1.6 arcseconds and undergo colour and brightness variations with a time scale of only a day or so.
 [687]

 «Catalogue of Principal Galaxies» Paturel et al., 1989 [144]